 Griffin Bay was the site of Old San Juan Town, a shanty town that grew up on the boundary of American Camp.
 The saloon was the primary attraction in town.
 When the county of San Juan was established, the county seat was placed in Friday Harbor.
 Now Griffin Bay is much quieter, remote from land traffic.

-Location: On San Juan Island, 0.4 mile S of Low Point, across from Halftide Rock.
-Look for sign on the shore.
-4 sites.
-Managed by DNR and are non-exclusive.
+Location: On San Juan Island, 0.4 mile south of Low Point, across from Halftide Rock.
+Look for the large Washington State Parks sign on the shore.

 Hazards: Currents to 4 knots and heavy rip tides in nearby Cattle Pass.

 Fires: Fire pits